 Hemp only has trace amounts of THC, making it non-psychoactive.
 Because it doesn’t get you “high,” it’s not treated as a controlled substance by the federal and state governments.
-In fact, hemp is used in a variety of nutritional health supplements and industrial products like rope.
+In fact, hemp is used in a variety of nutritional health supplements and industrial products like rope and textiles.

-The CBD itself is extracted from the plant.
+The CBD itself is extracted from cannabis plants.
 Manufacturers then take that extract and, through an industrial process, transfer the compound into an oil solution which is then sold through medical marijuana dispensaries or in the open market as a supplement, depending on whether it comes from the marijuana or cannabis varieties (more on that later).